teylorchapman/holbertonschool-printf/README.md

 <h2 align="center"> :sparkles: Collaboration with Tammy Junk :sparkles: </h2>

 This is the first collaborative project in Holberton School.
-In this code, Tammy and I will be using printf to say "Hello World!"
-Below we will show how ``` printf ``` works.
+In this code, Tammy and I will be using printf to say "Hello World"  Below we will show how ``` printf ``` works.

 ### How to use ``` printf ```